INF800/fastapi-stock-screener/README.md

 - test using `{"symbol": "xyz"}` and check in sqlite `select * from stocks`.

-Delete everything inside stocks table once you know everything is working.
+Delete everything inside stocks table once you know everything is working. (avoids integrity errors and more).

+- Note that `stock` is not json. cannot return it.

 **iii.
 Fetch from yfinance**